 Filename

 Mandatory name of the file.
-This filename will be stored in Frontify but is only shown in one very specific case (collections with licenses).
-The file name can not contain special characters or accents (allowed characters are a-zA-Z0-9._-).
-Any special characters will be ignored and the filename will be stripped of these characters.
-The filename must have the correct allowed extension appended to it.
+This file name will be stored but it is not shown anywhere in Frontify.
+The Title (below) is what is displayed in Frontify for users.
+It is recommended that the file name does not contain special characters or accents (allowed characters are a-zA-Z0-9._-).
+The filename must have the correct extension appended to it.

 Example: my_company_logo.jpg, Sound-file.mp4, 108765393.png